Community Treatment Orders

 - if you will get support from family, friends or carers.

 An AMHP and RC can only put you on a CTO when they are getting ready to discharge you from hospital.
-They cannot put you on a CTO after they have discharged you from your section.
+They can’t put you on a CTO after they have discharged you from your section.

 Your RC should tell you if they are thinking about making a CTO.
 You should work with your RC and AMHP to decide what treatment you will have and where you will have it.

-You can ask your carer or relatives to be involved in the discussion about your CTO.
-Or, you can have an Independent Mental Health Advocate (IMHA) to support you.
-An IMHA can tell you what your rights are and help you to put your views across.
+An Independent Mental Health Advocate (IMHA) can also support you.
+An IMHA can tell you what your rights are and help you to put your views across to professionals.
 They are independent to the NHS and free to use.

-From our experience a CTO is the most common option for people who have a mental Illness.
+From our experience a CTO is the most common option for people who live with a mental Illness.

-Guardianship is not often used.
+Guardianship isn’t often used.
 Most people will be able to get the care that they need in the community without the need for a guardian.

 - focus is on your welfare rather than on your medical treatment,

-- there is little risk that you will need to go back to hospital under theMental Health Act,
+- there is little risk that you will need to go back to hospital under the Mental Health Act, and

 - you need the local authority to decide where you should live.